5 best practices for ensuring supplier compliance

 • Internal compliance refers to the rules set by your company itself.
 Breaking internal regulations doesn’t typically come with the same risks and penalties as external regulations, but that doesn’t make them any less important to comply with.

-The benefits: Why supplier compliance is so important
+Why supplier compliance is so important

 Supplier compliance isn’t just about avoiding penalties.
 In fact, there are numerous benefits to gain from ensuring compliance in your supply chain.